RickAi/csci5570_survey_paper/README.md

 1. `No Caching`: MapReduce cannot cache the intermediate data in memory for a further requirement, which will diminishes the performance such as iterative tasks (These tasks need each output of the previous task be the input of the next stage).
 HaLoop and SparkRDD have make improvements on this, as them will accesses data from RAM instead of disk, which dramatically improves the performance of iterative algorithms that access the same dataset repeatedly.
 2. `Slow Processing Speed`: When MapReduce process large datasets with different tasks, it will requires a lot of time to perform map and reduce functions, thereby increasing latency.
 This can be sloved by Dryad and FlumeJava based on the Directed Acyclic Graph (DAG), which use a graph holds the track of operations.
 DAG will converts logical execution plan to a physical execution plan, which helps in minimize the data shuffling all around and reduce the duration of computations with less data volume, eventuallly increase the efficiency of the process with time.
 3. `No Real-time Data Processing`: Hadoop MapReduce is designed for batch processing, which means it take a huge amount of data in input, process it and produce the output.
 Altough batch processing is very efficient for processing a high volume of data, but the output can be delayed significantly.
 Which will cause the MapReduce is not suitable for Real-time data processing.
 Naiad purposed a timely dataflow computational model, which suppport continuous input and output data.
 It emphasizes on the velocity of the data and it can be processed within a samll period of time.
-4. `Spupport for Batch Processing Only`: Hadoop MapReduce only support batch processing, it does not able to process streamed, graph and machine learning data, hence overall performance is slower.
-Husky have purposed a unified framework, which support different kind of tasks with multiply purposes.
-Which can achieve high performance and support user-firend API among C++, python and Scala.
+4. `Spupport for Batch Processing Only`: Hadoop MapReduce only supports batch processing, it can't handle streaming, graphics, and machine learning data, so overall performance is slow.
+Husky proposes a unified framework that supports different types of tasks with multiple purposes.
+This enables high performance and supports the user-firend API in C++, Python and Scala.

 ### In-Memory Processing